-Mike Pinto is from the suburb of Philadelphia, Fairless Hills.
+"My shows have a big energy, with the organ and horns blaring at all times," says Mike Pinto, who grew up in a suburb of Philadelphia called Fairless Hills.
 His music blends reggae, ska, dub, and Latin rhythms, while keeping true to his roots with the acoustic guitar.
 After a well-received acoustic LP, Pinto completed his first full-length album Little District in September 2005 with fellow Philadelphian, producer Tim Sonnefeld.

 The album completes his musical and lyrical vision by combining a full horn section, organ, heavy bass lines, samples, and hip-hop beats.
 He followed it up in 2009 with Everything I Got.

 Based in Ocean Beach, Pinto has played in over thirty states, doing an average of four shows a week, and live acoustic performances for various college and reggae on-air radio stations.
 He finished recording The West is Still Wild EP in August, 2011, releasing it in late September.
 It debuted at number four on the iTunes reggae charts.

 Guests include drummer Todd Elrod and bassist Matt Brein, formerly of Bargain Music, plus DeLa (Slightly Stoopid), Juan Rios (Seedless), and guitarist Kat, as well as a horn section.
 The EP was produced by Lewis Richards and recorded at 17th Street Studios in Costa Mesa, which has also recorded the Dirty Heads, Slightly Stoopid, and Sublime with Rome.